 - 2 tbsp dark brown sugar

-- 2 1/2 tsp white wine
+- 2 tbsp white wine

-- 1 tbsp fresh chopped rosemary
+- 1 tbsp fresh chopped thyme

-Preheat the oven to 450 degrees F,
+- Preheat the oven to 425 degrees°F

-Roughly measure the circumference of the brie on the bread and carefully cut out a circle the same size making sure to not go through the base of the bread.
+- Roughly measure the circumference of the brie on the bread and carefully cut out a circle the same size making sure to not go through the base of the bread.

-Using a sharp knife take of some of the surface of the brie to let the other ingredients penetrate the cheese.
+- Using a sharp knife take of some of the surface of the brie to let the other ingredients penetrate the cheese.

-Place the cheese into the hollowed out circle and top with the brown sugar spreading it out over the cheese.
+- Place the cheese into the hollowed out circle and top with the brown sugar spreading it out over the cheese.

-Serve at once with extra crackers and the crusty bread chunks from the inside of the sourdough boule.
+- Serve at once with extra crackers and the crusty bread chunks from the inside of the sourdough boule.